 Since Karolina and I both fought a lot over this very issue ourselves, and it took us years to finally figure it out and fix this problem.

 We were sure to go over the solutions in greater detail in our Rebuild Your Relationship course.

 In it, we cover how to express your feelings to him, so that he doesn’t get defensive.

 So that he finally gets that it’s not about him, that you’re not attacking him, but you just need him to listen and understand.

 We put this course together, so other couples don’t have to go through the tedious process of figuring it out too, and instead get the results they want now.

-If you’d like to learn more about our course, you can click here to check out Rebuild Your Relationship.
+Click here to check out Rebuild Your Relationship.

 If you have any questions about men getting defensive when you express how you feel, leave them in the comments section below, and I’ll get back to you.

 You can also read more about how to rebuild trust with him which is sometimes tied to defensive behavior.

 - Signs He Is Losing Interest According To A Man - 29.
 January, 2023